datatrails/datatrails-python/docs/notebooks.rst

    This feature is a Work-In-Progress

-These are a collection of jupyter notebooks that demonstrate typical use cases of the RKVST system.
+These are a collection of jupyter notebooks that demonstrate typical use cases of the DATATRAILS system.

 They can be downloaded and executed on Linux, Mac or Windows machines.